dkz2r/latex-novice-academic-publishing/episodes/02-document-structure.md

 ![Error message on Hover](fig/02-document-structure/document-error-hover.png){alt='Error message on Hover.'}

+We'll look more into how we can read and fix errors [in a later episode](/14-error-handling.html).

 ### Fixing Errors

 Our tiny typo seems to have caused quite a number of issues!
 This can happen, the important thing